aaronmaiww/BioRiskEval_pLM/README.md

 #### Probing

+**Note: The probing modules in BioRiskEval-Mut are currently not compatible with HuggingFace ESM2 models.
+They require the BioNeMo Framework for representation extraction and are excluded from ESM2 workflows.**

 The workflow of BioRiskEval-Mut under the probe setting is:
 1. Pick $k$ numbers of mutations from each DMS to fit linear probes.
 Within the k mutations, 80% are used to fit and 20% are used as the validation split.
 Rest of the data is used as test split. `create_dms_probe_dataset.py` create the splits and saves representations for train and val splits.
 2. Sweep over all layers with `sweep_dms_probe.py` to find the best layer for fitting the linear probe.
 Best probe based on train RMSE or validation split spearman are saved.